Sky Mirror: Original version

+Other versions

-From 19 September to 27 October 2006, a larger version of Sky Mirror was installed at Rockefeller Center in New York City.
+From 20 September to 27 October 2006, a larger version of Sky Mirror was installed at Rockefeller Center in New York City.
 It had a 35 foot diameter, stood three stories tall, and weighed 23 long ton.
 The convex side faced Fifth Avenue, the concave side the Rockefeller Center courtyard.

-Versions of Sky Mirror also exist in the Hermitage Museum in Saint Petersburg, Russia, in front of the Casino de Monte-Carlo in Monaco, in the Serralves Museum in Porto, Portugal and in the De Pont Museum of Contemporary Art in Tilburg, the Netherlands.
+Versions of Sky Mirror also exist in the Hermitage Museum in Saint Petersburg, Russia, in front of the Casino de Monte-Carlo in Monaco, and in the Serralves Museum in Porto, Portugal.
+The De Pont Museum of Contemporary Art in Tilburg, the Netherlands has a rectangular (650 cm by 250 cm) version.
+There is a version at the Dallas Cowboys Art Collection at AT&T Stadium.
+Singapore's Marina Bay Sands has a 2.9 m-wide version.
+A 5 m-wide version was exhibited at Houghton Hall in 2020.